-- the output model from the forward calculation becomes the input model for inversion; this obviates the need to re-run the forward calculation since the calculated data are recorded at the end of the model file. - specify the number of iterations to perform; sometimes a single iteration of compact body inversion is sufficient to define a volume of interest. - set the uncertainty level in the data (pTms/A) - set the maximum permitted change in property value per iteration (mS/m) to a very large for compact body inversion; here it is 5 x 10 mS/m. - the maximum conductivity (upper bound) should be extremely large in the active unit for compact body inversion; here it is 10° mS/m.
+- the output model from the forward calculation becomes the input model for inversion; this obviates the need to re-run the forward calculation since the calculated data are recorded at the end of the model file. - specify the number of iterations to perform; sometimes a single iteration of compact body inversion is sufficient to define a volume of interest. - set the uncertainty level in the data; here a notional uniform value of 1 pTms/A is assumed. - set the maximum permitted change in property value per iteration (mS/m) to a very large for compact body inversion; here it is 1 x 10 mS/m. - the maximum conductivity (upper bound) should be extremely large in the active unit for compact body inversion; here it is 10° mS/m.